-By now the term omnichannel marketing isn't breaking news to any marketer.
+By now the term "omnichannel marketing" isn't breaking news to any marketer.
 Every publication, blog, industry event, and Twitter influencer has had their say about the rise of omnichannel.
-(In case you're still a little fuzzy on what omnichannel really means, you can find out here.)

-Omnichannel may be the hottest new marketing buzzword, but it's definitely not easy, and most marketers are still trying to figure it out.
+Though omnichannel marketing is nothing new, it's definitely not easy, and most marketers are still trying to perfect it.
 Your martech stack has to be seamlessly integrated so that you know the customer no matter what channel or device they engage on.
 You’re expected to deliver personalized messages each and every time, and you have to attribute the success of all these complex efforts.

 The first key principle of omnichannel marketing is visibility.
 You know your customers are moving between channels and devices, effortlessly.
 In fact, Google reports that 90% of consumers move between devices when making a purchase.